 - One Enterprise: starting at $42/month per user

-Zoho CRM helps sales teams manage the customer lifecycle with its conversational AI bot, called Zia.
+Zoho CRM is a cloud based CRM that helps sales teams manage the customer lifecycle with its conversational AI bot, called Zia.
 Zia can help predict the likelihood that a prospect will convert to a lead, so agents can prioritize the leads that are most valuable.
-This artificial intelligence feature also helps automate workflows based on user behavior and ensures all customer data is accurate and up-to-date.
+This artificial intelligence feature also helps workflow automations based on user behavior and ensures all customer information is accurate and up-to-date.
 Zoho also has impressive performance management tools, including territory management and gamification for sales team members.

 - Free: $0